ehamiter/anagram/README.md

-    -s, --starts    : Generates words starting with this letter -e, --ends      : Generates words ending with this letter -r, --required  : Generates words that must have this letter or letters --limit         : The maximum number of words you want to see (Default: 5) -u, --unordered : Leave the output in alphabetical order
+    -s, --starts    : Generates words starting with this letter -e, --ends      : Generates words ending with this letter -r, --required  : Generates words that must have this letter or letters --limit         : The maximum number of words you want to see (Default: unlimited) -u, --unordered : Leave the output in alphabetical order

 example: